roboltz/Cassettify/README.md

 automatic beat detection, which uses the Essentia audio tool library to find the positions of beats in a song.
 This is superior to the base game's beat detection, and on certain songs with clear beats, can be even better than cassettes made by people.
 The beat detection is great at finding the beats to old songs with inconsistent BPM, and not necessarily designed to find the beats to songs with consistent or unclear beats, Though an alternate beat detection method may be added.

-Looping is currently disabled because of a bug when importing the .robobeat file with already defined start and end times, but you can still test out the looping system on the Track page, it will just not work.
+Looping is currently disabled because of a bug when importing the .robobeat file with already defined start and end times, but you can still test out the looping system on the Track page, it will just not be exported.

 ## Screenshots
 Config: